-The formal grievance procedure provides a structured framework where unresolved concerns may be addressed.
-All efforts will be made to protect the confidentiality of information that is reported when applicable.
+The formal grievance procedure provides a structured framework of documentation where unresolved conflicts may be addressed.
+Faculty and staff members shall use extreme care to safeguard student complaints of a personal or sensitive nature.

-A student who has an unresolved grievance should follow the appeals process below:
+Any student with an unresolved grievance shall follow the appropriate process described below: